yellowkingdom/ssh-alpine/README.md

 # ssh-alpine
-just a docker ssh demo .
-DOT NOT use in production .
-UNSAFE!
+just a docker ssh demo for me . is UNSAFE!
+DO NOT USE!